alisdt/python-beginners/source/getting_started.rst

 Python is a **programming language**.
 You've probably heard this term before, but what does it mean?
-It means that Python takes text that you've written (called **code**), turns it into instructions for your computer, and runs those instructions.
+It means that Python takes text that you've written (called **code**), turns it into instructions for your computer, and follows those instructions.
 We'll be learning how to write code to do cool and useful stuff.
 No longer will you be restricted to using other people's programs to do things with your computer‒you can make your own!